 As in any survey, some respondents did not answer every question.
-We used a variety of approaches to allow us to use these cases despite their partial responses.
-Our approach varied across questions, depending on whether the question was embedded in a sequence of questions in which all questions needed to be answered to calculate the value of a scale, whether the question was embedded in a block of unanswered questions, and the frequency of nonresponse to the question across respondents.
+We employed a variety of approaches to allow us to use these cases despite their partial responses.
+Our approach varied across questions, depending on whether the question was embedded in a sequence of questions in which all questions needed to be answered to calculate the value of a scale, whether the question was embedded in a block of unanswered questions, and the frequency of nonresponse to the question.

-The default rule was to drop persons from any analysis involving unanswered question but to include them for all other analyses.
-Where this rule would result in a sharp drop in sample size-either for the question by itself or for a scale involving the question-then we instead imputed responses for those people for those questions, rather than dropping them.
-Additionally, we imputed blocks of responses for two groups of people: those with large blocks of missing data and those who, based on administrative data, appeared to have failed to report one or more education spells.
+The default rule was to exclude persons who failed to answer a question from any analysis involving that question, but to include them for all other analyses.
+Where this rule would result in a sharp drop in sample size-either for the question by itself or for a scale involving the question-then we imputed responses for people who failed to answer the question.
+Additionally, we imputed blocks of responses for two groups of people: those with large blocks of missing data and those who appear, based on administrative data, to have failed to report one or more education spells.

-The goals of imputation were variance and bias reduction.
+The goals of imputation were both variance and bias reduction.
 Both goals are achievable with the rich set of parallel outcomes measured in the three-year survey.
 For example, indications of problems paying bills is valuable information for imputing missing income.
+We made decisions for all PACE sites on a global basis.
+Either we implemented an imputation procedure for a question in all nine PACE sites, or we left the question blank in all sites.
 Specifically, we imputed seven types of missing data:

-- (1) number of college credits; - (2) credential award dates; - (3) income (personal and household); - (4) early certificates and licenses (first 18 months after randomization); - (5) skipouts (i.e., missing data on spells caused by trying to avoid respondents ending the survey); - (6) spell start and end dates (job spells and school spells); and - (7) survey data on school spells reported to the National Student Clearinghouse (NSC) but not by respondent.
+- (1) Number of college credits; - (2) Credential award dates: - (3) Income (personal and household); - (4) Early certifications and licenses (first 18 months after randomization); - (5) Skipouts (i.e., missing data on spells caused by trying to avoid respondents ending the survey); - (6) Spell start and end dates (job spells and school spells); and - (7) Survey data on school spells reported to the National Student Clearinghouse (NSC) but not by respondent.